Costa Rica 5 days itinerary

 • Escalante: A trendy, artsy neighborhood with gourmet restaurants, craft coffee shops, and a relaxed vibe.

-• Amon District: Historic charm with colonial architecture, quiet streets, and close to museums, making it a cozy spot for travelers.
+• Amon District: Historic charm with colonial architecture, quiet streets, and close proximity to museums, making it a cozy spot for travelers.

 • San Pedro: A youthful area near universities, with lots of bars, eateries, and entertainment.

-Day 2: San José to La Fortuna
+Day 2: Travel to La Fortuna

 Travel time: San José to La Fortuna takes 3 hours by car or 4 hours by shuttle

 The drive to La Fortuna takes you through some of Costa Rica's most beautiful landscapes.
 It's about 3 hours by car (or 4 hours by shuttle), but you'll want to stop for photos along the way.
 The route takes you past coffee plantations, misty cloud forests, and stunning valley views.
-La Fortuna is known as Costa Rica's adventure capital, and you'll be staying there for the next two nights.
+La Fortuna, known as Costa Rica's adventure capital, is a must-visit destination on any Costa Rica adventure tour, and you’ll be staying there for the next two nights.
 Try to arrive before 2 PM to catch a view of Arenal Volcano before the afternoon clouds roll in.

 Arenal is a 5,437-foot (1,657-meter) conical volcano that, though no longer actively erupting, often lets off steam from its peak.
 After checking in, head to the hot springs to relax—heated by volcanic activity, they're perfect for unwinding after the drive.